rtCamp/wpveda-book/content/tools/code-sniffer.md

+# Code Sniffer

-## First Check if phpcs is installed or not
+**First Check if phpcs is installed or not**

 `which phpcs`
 It should return path of current phpcs installation.
 If returned nothing probably phpcs is not installed.

 `phpcs --version`
 To check which version you're using.
 Always try to get latest version.
-Head out to https://github.com/squizlabs/PHP_CodeSniffer/releases to check latest version.
+Head out to [https://github.com/squizlabs/PHP\_CodeSniffer/releases](https://github.com/squizlabs/PHP_CodeSniffer/releases) to check latest version.

 ## Install or update.

 Depends on method you've installed phpcs you need to update.

 ### Composer install or update.

 Assuming you have php and [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) pre installed.

 Go to composer dir `cd ~/.composer`